magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 get off the road!
 The road is the place where cars run, if you don’t want the cars to be there, you suffer.

-It’s the same with .
+It’s the same with *saṅkhārā*.
 We say they disturb us, like when we sit in meditation and hear a sound.
 We think, ‘Oh, that sound’s bothering me.’
 If we understand that the sound bothers us then we suffer accordingly.
 If we investigate a little deeper, we will see that it’s we who go out and disturb the sound!
 The sound is simply sound.
 If we understand like this then there’s nothing more to it, we leave it be.
 We see that the sound is one thing, we are another.
 One who understands that the sound comes to disturb him is one who doesn’t see himself.
 He really doesn’t!
 Once you see yourself, then you’re at ease.
 The sound is just sound, why should you go and grab it?
 You see that actually it was you who went out and disturbed the sound.

 This is real knowledge of the truth.
 You see both sides, so you have peace.
 If you see only one side, there is suffering.
 Once you see both sides, then you follow the Middle Way.
 This is the right practice of the mind.
 This is what we call straightening out our understanding.

-In the same way, the nature of all is impermanence and death, but we want to grab them; we carry them about and covet them.
+In the same way, the nature of all *saṅkhārā* is impermanence and death, but we want to grab them; we carry them about and covet them.
 We want them to be true.
 We want to find truth within the things that aren’t true.
-Whenever someone sees like this and clings to the as being himself, he suffers.
+Whenever someone sees like this and clings to the *saṅkhārā* as being himself, he suffers.

 The practice of Dhamma is not dependent on being a monk, a novice or a layman; it depends on straightening out your understanding.
 If our